European hip-hop: Spain

-Spanish hip hop music began in the late 1980s.
+Spanish hip-hop began in the late 1980s.
 Break dance crews used mainly American recordings, while local rappers practised for very small underground audiences.
-A few rock bands, like Os Resentidos, Kortatu and TDK tried and recorded some approaches to hip hop music, but kept most of their hard rock background.
+A few rock bands, like Os Resentidos, Kortatu and TDK tried and recorded some approaches to hip-hop, but kept most of their hard rock background.

-In 1989 Troya Dscs&Rcrs label released the first Spanish hip hop LP: Madrid Hip Hop, a compilation of four bands from the province of Madrid: DNI, Estado Crítico, Sindicato del Crimen and QSC.
+In 1989 Troya Dscs&Rcrs label released the first Spanish hip-hop LP: Madrid Hip Hop, a compilation of four bands from the province of Madrid: DNI, Estado Crítico, Sindicato del Crimen and QSC.
 The record presented two cuts of each band.

-Later in 1989, Ariola major label tried a new push to establish some hip hop stars, with a new compilation of Madrilene hip hop music: Rappin Madrid, introduced more soloists and groups, like MC Randy & D.J.
+Later in 1989, Ariola major label tried a new push to establish some hip-hop stars, with a new compilation of Madrilene hip-hop music: Rappin Madrid, introduced more soloists and groups, like MC Randy & D.J.
 Jonco.

 Both attempts mostly failed, but helped to establish a viable scene in Madrid.

-Zona Bruta, the first Spanish hip hop specialised label, was founded in 1994.
+Zona Bruta, the first Spanish hip-hop specialised label, was founded in 1994.

 Western Europe

 Belgium

-Belgian hip hop music has a few rappers stemming from Africa.
+Belgian hip-hop has a few rappers stemming from Africa.
 Belgium, like France, controlled African countries like the Democratic Republic of the Congo (formerly Zaire), Rwanda, and Burundi until the early 1960s.
 Like in France, immigrants from these countries started to study and live in Belgium.

-The Belgian hip hop scene started in the late 1980s with a US-based techno/hip hop group called Technotronic.
+The Belgian hip-hop scene started in the late 1980s with a US-based techno/hip-hop group called Technotronic.
 In the group was an emcee named Ya Kid K from the Democratic Republic of the Congo who later led the group into international fame with hits like "Pump up the Jam" and "Shake That Body".
 In 1990, she also joined the group Hi-Tek 3 who were heard on Teenage Mutant Ninja Turtles: The Original Motion Picture Soundtrack.